Policy & Planning

 It is seeking a rule change through the Australian Energy Market Commission, the market rule maker, to allow cash to be used as credit support to manage any liabilities it has under the operations of the market.

-It argues that the rule change is not controversial – as it does not favour any particular technology – and urgent, because without the change it could force the exit of the generator.
+Delta argues that the rule change is not controversial – as it does not favour any particular technology – and that it is urgent, because without the change it could force the exit of the generator.

 “Without the option of providing cash as credit support, is likely to result in …. severe reliability and security issues at worst, where critical generation assets are forced to withdraw from the market or are removed from participating in the market by AEMO because of an inability to meet prudential requirements through a bank guarantee.